josephineakakpo/DCIT_205_IA/README.md

-# DC
+#DC

 Computer Science Department Website
-Welcome to the official repository for the Computer Science Department website at [Your School Name].
+Welcome to the official repository for the Computer Science Department website at University of Ghana.
 This website serves as a platform to showcase the department's activities, courses, events, and more.

+Features
 Home Page
 The home page introduces visitors to the Computer Science Department.
 It provides an overview of the department's mission, vision, and highlights recent achievements.
 Users can navigate to different sections from here.

+Blog
+The blog section hosts a collection of articles, news, and updates related to the field of computer science.
+It covers a wide range of topics including emerging technologies, student projects, faculty research, and industry trends.

+Events
+This section highlights past and upcoming events organized by the department.
+Users can find details about workshops, seminars, hackathons, and other activities.
+Event registration and schedules are accessible through this section.

+Courses
+Information about courses offered by the department is available here.
+Visitors can explore the curriculum, course descriptions, prerequisites, and resources related to each course.
+Syllabi and recommended reading materials are also provided.

+News
+This section provides you with rising issues and upcoming programs

+Technologies Used
+Frontend: HTML5, CSS.

 ![Capture](https://github.com/josephineakakpo/DCIT_205_IA/assets/149782254/fbd4dd14-581b-4702-a462-148bbe41aac7)